Today • Islamic Date -

 Suhoor, Iftar and Fasting

 The focus of Ramadan is to fast during daylight hours and follow the commandments of Allah (SWT).
-This Holy month provides one with countless opportunities to become more pious and seek repentance for past sins.
-During this month, Suhoor and Iftar are extremely significant to Muslims across the globe.
+This Holy month provides countless opportunities to become more pious and seek repentance for past sins.
+Central to Ramadan are Suhoor and Iftar, two key meals that hold significant importance for Muslims worldwide.
+Understanding what is Iftar and what is Suhoor is essential to grasping the daily rhythm of Ramadan.

 We are a faith-based British international charity that provides help to people who are victims of natural disasters or conflict or suffering from poverty, hunger, disease, homelessness, injustice, deprivation or lack of skills and economic opportunities.